 The Joint Budget Committee is the permanent fiscal and budget review agency of the Colorado General Assembly, appointed by the presiding officers of both houses.
-The six member Committee consists of the Chairman, House Appropriations Committee, the Chairman, Senate Finance Committee, and tions Committee, the Chairman, Senate Finance Committee, and one majority and one minority party member from each house of the legislature.
+The Joint Budget Committee consists of the chairman of the House Appropriations Committee plus one majority party member and one minority party member of the House Appropriations Committee, and the chairman of the Senate Appropriations Committee plus one majority member and one minority member of the Committee.

 The Committee elects a chairman and a vice-chairman, one from the Senate membership of the Committee and one from the House membership of the Committee.
-The chairman so elected serves as chairman for the first regular session of the Genserves as chairman for the Committee is to serve, and as eral Assembly at which the Committee is to serve, and as vice-chairman for the second regular session; the vice-chairman so elected serves as chairman for the second regular session of said General Assembly.
+The chairman so elected serves as chairman for the first regular session of the General Assembly at which the Committee is to serve, and as vice-chairman for the second regular session; the vice-chairman so elected serves as chairman for the second regular session of said General Assembly.